 - Use an English to English dictionary to look up words

 - Try to think in English anywhere, anytime.
-A student shared with us that she usually walks in the park and trying to describe people around her in English by using as much adjectives as she can.
+A student shared with us that she usually walks in the park and trying to describe people around her in English by using as many adjectives as she can.
 You can do the same, or create your own method to practice thinking English whenever you have “free time” to think.

 You’ll notice that when you think in English, it’s easier for you to speak in English.

-Speaking English Tip 2.
-Talk to yourself in English
+2. Talk to Yourself in English

-Whenever you’re at home, you can practice your English with your favorite person: yourself.
+Whenever you’re at home, you can practice your English speaking with your favorite person: yourself.
 The following tips would help you to talk to yourself in English.

 - Read out loud from your favorite books